 Relationship building between corporations and not-for profit organizations is an important factor in the overall success of events.
 Hillary’s experience in networking and developing good matches ensures business community involvement to support the events.
 In fact, she considers it one of the most satisfying parts of the assignment.

-Whether it is planning a special event or public relations, creativity is what distinguishes a great event from a good event.
+Whether it is planning a live or virtual special event or public relations, creativity is what distinguishes a great event from a good event.
 Hillary has the professional ability to organize publicity, write speeches and newsletter articles, and create published materials and event journals.
 In addition to her not-for-profit background, she is accomplished in medical marketing and public relations.
 Hillary is often quoted in Long Island Business News and Long Island Pulse Magazine.
+She enjoys her role as a featured correspondent for House Magazine’s video interview series and as a producer for a regional philanthropy podcast.

 In 2013 and 2015, Hillary was named one of the “Top 50 Most Influential Women in Business” by Long Island Business News and in 2019, she was inducted into the Hall of Fame.
 This prestigious award recognizes the significant contributions of women professionals to the region’s economy and to the communities in which we do business.
 LIBN also featured Hillary in the 2017 & 2018 Who’s Who in Women in Professional Services issues.
 In 2015, Hillary was selected as a “Long Island Power Woman in Business” by the Queens Courier Newspaper and Schneps Communications.